jsonn19/DPTSolutions1/README.md

 **DPT (Develop, Plant, Thrive)** is a 2D roguelike farming simulation built in Python using Pygame.

 The project was developed around the philosophical concept of impermanence.
 The idea that nothing lasts forever.
 In the game, plants grow, produce fruit, and eventually wither.
 A roguelike, by definition, is a game where every run is different, setting the stage for impermanence.
-The game runs
+The plants and tiers are randomly generated every time, and events occur in different orders via procedural generation.
+The events and disasters have the potential to ravage the entire grid, ending your run in an instant if you're in a later stage.

 Each run features: